m-ld/m-ld-js/doc/includes/mqtt-remotes.md

 MQTT remotes supports websockets for use in a browser environment.
 To configure, add `protocol: 'ws'` (or `'wss'`) to the `mqtt` configuration value.
-(Note that All the MQTT configuration goes through the `mqtt` key, even if it's actually using the websocket protocol.)
+(Note that All the MQTT configuration goes through the `mqtt` key, even if it's actually using websockets for transport.)
 This requires the MQTT broker to support websocket connections, for example see the [Aedes&nbsp;documentation](https://github.com/moscajs/aedes/blob/main/docs/Examples.md#mqtt-server-over-websocket).